TeamOutliers6/TeamOutliers/README.md

   This folder contains the *Kmeansegmentation.ipynb* file where segmentation was doene on ImageJ created images to segment the fat region from the bone, muscle and other elements.However VFI calculation was not successfull using this algorithm.

 - **Segmentation CNN**
+  This was the second approach where Convolutional Neural Networks was used for VAT and SAT segmentation using Conv 1D and 2D.
+The files *SegCnn.ipynb* and *SegCnn_v3.ipynb* has a 1D CNN used with 1 imaged and 30 images respectively.
+The file *SegCnn_v4.ipynb* shows the code for 2D CNN used with 30 input images.
+This algorithm did not perform as expected and could not segment the SAT and the VAT.

 - **Segmentation using CV**
 - **U-NET Algorithm**